 - obsessive-compulsive disorder

-The review notes that current medications for these disorders can lead to additional symptoms and side effects and that people may stop taking the drugs because of these unwanted effects.
+The authors noted that current treatments for these disorders can lead to additional symptoms and side effects, which can cause some people to stop taking them.

 Type 1 diabetes

-Type 1 diabetes is caused by inflammation when the immune system attacks cells in the pancreas.
+Type 1 diabetes results from inflammation that occurs when the immune system attacks cells in the pancreas.

-Recent research posted to Clinical Hemorheology and Microcirculation found that CBD may ease the inflammation in the pancreas in type 1 diabetes.
+Research published in 2016 by Clinical Hemorheology and Microcirculation found that CBD may ease this inflammation in the pancreas.
 This may be the first step in finding a CBD-based treatment for type 1 diabetes.